multiversx/mx-docs/docs/wallet/wallet-extension.md

 ## Key features

+Now you have a wallet registered in the Maiar DeFi Wallet Extension and it's ready to use.
+Great!
+Here's what you can do with this wallet:

 ### Send to a wallet

-Welcome to Maiar DeFi Wallet Extension!
 One of the key features of this extension is that it allows you to send funds from your wallet to another wallet.
 To use this feature, you will need to have some funds in your wallet before proceeding.

 **To get started**